NCAR/DataAnalysis101/Week08/Lecture8_2.md

-###APPM2720 More than one predictor
+###APPM2720 Lecture 8_2 More than one predictor

-The power of least squares regeression is to use several variables simulatanously for prediction.
+The power of least squares regeression is to use several variables simultanously for prediction.
 The AudiA4 data is an example where using mileage and year together work much better than either alone.
 This lecture outlines some principles for multiple regression and also the mechanics for prediction.